 Ultimate Games in One-Game Playoff for Division Title: Five; in 1978 between the Yankees (W) and Red Sox for the AL East title, in 1980 between the Astros (W) and Dodgers for the NL West title, in 1995 between the Mariners (W) and Angels for the AL West title, in 2008 between the White Sox (W) and Twins for the AL Central, and in 2009 between the Twins (W) and Tigers for the AL Central.
 The Yankees in ’78 are the only road team to win in this type of game.

-Ultimate Games in One-Game Playoff for a Wild Card spot: Two; both in the National League, in 1998 when Chicago defeated San Francisco at Wrigley Field, and in 1999 when the New York Mets beat the Reds in Cincinnati.
+Ultimate Games in One-Game Playoff for a Wild Card spot: Four; three in the National League, in 1998 when Chicago defeated San Francisco at Wrigley Field, in 1999 when the New York Mets beat the Reds in Cincinnati, and in 2007 when the streaking Rockies defeated the Padres in one of the most thrilling games in recent years.
+Also, in 2013, the Rays defeated the Rangers in a one-game play-in game for the AL Wild Card.

 Ultimate Games as One-Game Wild Card Playoff: 14; starting in 2012 MLB began awarding two wild card spots, both teams are considered to be playoff teams.
 So far the home team is 6-8 in these games.
 The Royals victory over the A’s in the 2014 AL Wild Card Game, and the Blue Jays win over the Orioles in 2016, are the only wild card games to go into extra innings thus far.